 Hannah was about 2 years old when she had her first ‘seizure’.
 By the time I got her to the vet, the vet looked at me like I was a bit on the overprotective side.
 Hannah was fine, and just stared at both of us.
 Back home… She continued to have these ‘seizures’ on and off for years.
 They never happened more than 2-3 times a year, so from what the vet had said about risk/benefits of medication, I opted to keep her off of meds.
 She always bounced back as if nothing had happened.

 When Hannah was 11 1/2 years old, she scared me out of my mind.
 One single night, she passed out seven times.
 I was up all night with her.
 She’d get sort of woozy and stagger a bit and, then fall over on her side, twitching.
 She’d then stagger to her feet and have to go out to pee immediately.
 Like right now.
+I’d open the apartment door, and she’d go pee and come back in on her own.
 I thought for sure she was dying.
 She slept on the couch next to me that whole night between episodes.
 She had stopped eating the day before (which was very unlike her), but initially I thought it was some bug.
 I watched her, and she didn’t have any vomiting or diarrhea… but then that night.
 Oy.
 I thought it was the end.

 As soon as the vet’s office opened I called, and got her right in.
 We lived in a small town from the time she was 7 years old; they didn’t have an emergency animal hospital there at the the time.
 I was glad her regular vet saw her.
 He asked me to leave her there for a few hours so he could figure out what was going on.
 I agreed, but I hated leaving her.
 She was my only companion.
 My best friend.